Critical thinking in the public sphere

 Our exciting work

 Wednesday 26th June – Changes in journalism, the emergence of the Internet and social media.
 In a busy world where specialisation has turned into multitasking, a journalist has to be able to produce different versions of one news story.
-New tools and approaches cartier replica, even ways of life, emerge at a fast pace as media laboratories, companies and individuals carve out exciting new roles and opportunities for science journalists to tap into – and publish – scientific information.
+New tools and approaches, even ways of life, emerge at a fast pace as media laboratories, companies and individuals carve out exciting new roles and opportunities for science journalists to tap into – and publish – scientific information.
 As the classic view of journalists as gatekeepers expands to include inspiring map-making in the field of Science, what kind of maps of the world can science journalists create?

 Our vulnerable world

 Thursday 27th June – Natural disasters, the world economic crisis, cultural changes and questions of health and well-being – what makes us vulnerable?
-The worlds of business, government, civil society and journalism increasingly want to bring scientific information and innovation to bear on urgent challenges facing those becoming more exposed to economic, social and environmental forces omega replica.
+The worlds of business, government, civil society and journalism increasingly want to bring scientific information and innovation to bear on urgent challenges facing those becoming more exposed to economic, social and environmental forces.
 At the same time, science journalists have to tackle questions regarding their profession and how to achieve open and independent science communication.
 WCSJ2013 Helsinki will be an illuminating forum for discussing the future challenges of science journalism as well as the opportunities of the 21st century to help us find common solutions.